mayawagon/mayawagon.github.io/worklog.md

 - Send Dave well wishes (and flowers?) for his surgery
 - Send Sneha a christmas(?) gift?
 - Contact Tahir Hemphill about data and his hip hop archive
+- What is TPAC: Technology Programming Advisory Committee?

 ### to-maybe-do
 - coordinate with Melissa Morrone about [Endangered Data Week](http://endangereddataweek.org/) Feb 26-March 2